 Here’s another one of my favourite casual outfit formulas for changing seasons — a tunic length top (it’s marketed as a dress, but certainly isn’t long enough on me for that!), a classic pair of skinny jeans, a great pair of heels (these are ancient Zara, in fact, I wore them in one of my very first fashion posts!), a neutral, cross-body bag and a baker boy hat.
 This look was actually completely inspired by colour — I was so intrigued by the mixture of navy, cream and burnt orange in the print of my top that I built an outfit around it!

 Longtime readers will know I’m a huge fan of fringe regardless of whether or not it’s particularly on trend and I absolutely loved the fringe details on this playful knit.
-Since my top makes a statement, I paired it up with my favourite pair of classic, medium washed skinnies from Current/Elliot (and investment but totally worth it!) and kept the rest of my accessories complimentary or neutral, but played around with texture.
+Since my top makes a statement, I paired it up with my favourite pair of classic, medium washed skinnies from Current/Elliot (a Marshalls The Runway find!) and kept the rest of my accessories complimentary or neutral, but played around with texture.
 I finally found the perfect baker boy hat at Urban Outfitters this season (and, you guessed it, purchased it in 3 different colours!) and while navy isn’t a colour I wear often I think it pairs beautifully with burnt orange.
 We also photographed this look with a burnt orange jacket — but you’ll have to come back later this season to see the full look!

 Another look from my upcoming WORK WEAR series and a prime example of how incorporating one new, on-trend item (like my checked midi skirt!) can really upgrade your professional wardrobe for a new season.
 I added this beautiful checked skirt from Topshop to my closet in early autumn and have worn it in both personal and professional setting — but wanted to style it up conservatively for those of your who have more traditional 9-5 careers.
 This is an example of something I would wear for a meeting at a more conservative client’s office — and while my skirt is new, the black turtleneck top (you’ll see it repeated below and many times this season!), cap-toe shoes, longline vest and black carry-all tote (which I also wore here and here — yes, I have it in 3 colours!)
 I’ve styled it up with are wardrobe staples that are years old.
 Again, I wear each of these pieces in both personal and professional settings — I firmly believe that once you’ve built a wardrobe of versatile, high quality basics, you can really experiment and have fun incorporating seasonal trends in any environment.
 Stay tuned for more cool weather workwear ideas coming to JustineCelina soon!